 - Playing an Active Role in Your Case – Finally, the more you do to help with your claim, the quicker the process is likely to go.
 Among other things, this means following through with your medical care, communicating with your attorney regularly, and making sure you have a clear understanding of what constitutes just compensation in your case.

 The sooner you get started with your claim, the sooner it will get resolved.
-To speak with an experienced car accident attorney in Bakersfield or Manhattan Beach, call the Law Offices of Mickey Fine at 661-333-3333 or request a free consultation online now.
+To speak with an experienced car accident attorney in Bakersfield, call the Law Offices of Mickey Fine at 661-333-3333 or request a free consultation online now.